-The Company operates in one reportable operating segment, being the exploration and evaluation of exploration and evaluation assets.
+The Company operates in one reportable operating segment, being the exploration and evaluation of exploration and evaluation assets in Nevada, USA.
 All of the Company's equipment and exploration and evaluation assets are located in the United States.

 9. RELATED PARTY TRANSACTIONS